epilot-dev/engineering-principles/README.md

 ### Why?

 - **Professional pride**: For our own wellbeing as software engineers, it's extremely important to take pride in the quality of the code we write.
-- **Technical debt**: Sacrificing quality in the short term accumulates debt that can and will paralyze our ability to move fast later.
+- **Technical debt**: Sacrificing quality in the short term accumulates debt that can paralyze our ability to move fast later.
 We should never do anything that knowingly decreases our long-term productivity.
 - **Strong teams**: Quality as a non-negotiable, foundational value builds a sense of eliteness in our teams and binds us together as engineers behind a common cause.

 ## Solutions over Problems